 In relation to the potential toxicity and allergenicity of nitrilase and NPTII, it was concluded from the protein expression data that humans are highly unlikely to be exposed to either protein through the consumption of refined cottonseed oil and cellulose products from BXN cotton.
-Moreover, the absence of toxicity of nitrilase and NPTII has been confirmed through acute toxicity testing in mice, and neither protein also demonstrates any potential to become a food allergen.
+Moreover, the absence of toxicity of nitrilase and NPTII has been confirmed through acute toxicity testing in mice, and neither protein demonstrates any potential to become a food allergen.

-In relation to DBHA, the evidence indicates that this compound is likely to be no more toxic than its parent compound, bromoxynil, which is considered to pose negligible risk to human health at expected exposure levels.
+The assessment also considered the potential toxicity of 3,5-dibromo-4-hydroxybenzoic acid (DBHA), a by-product of the detoxification of bromoxynil by nitrilase.
+It was concluded that DBHA is likely to be no more toxic than its parent compound, bromoxynil, which is considered to pose negligible risk to human health at expected exposure levels.